Larasify/typepilled/README.md

 - [ ] when seomeone joins there has to be a delay for the components to mount before opening a connection or sth like that somethings borked there or like socket needs time to return stuff before update is set or something

 - [ ] if a room has been inactive for super long or state hasnt been updated in forever cull it
+- [ ] notification when someone joins or leaves

 - [x] when game ends non winner doesnt get wpm or stop sending out updates ( and in the next game they get the wpm from the last game)